Adroiti/docs-for-code-review-tools/checkstyle-NestedTryDepth.md

-Pattern: Restrict nested try-catch-finally blocks to a specified depth
+Pattern: Restrict nested `try-catch-finally` block to a specified depth

 Issue: -